 Sometimes patient does not pay attention to the headache, and gets relieved by pain killer.
 Sometimes this over the counter pain killer may increase the chance of overuse headache.
 Various techniques are used to relieve stress headache.

-Hot and cold compress - sometimes patient may get relief from pain by using hot and cold pack.
+Hot and Cold Compress - sometimes patient may get relief from pain by using hot and cold pack.
 Hot pack causes increase in blood circulation in the head and removes waste products and toxins which are responsible for pain such as substance p (neurotransmitters which produce pain).
 Hot compress should be done for 5 times a day.
 It gives symptomatic relief.
 Some patients are comfortable with cold compresses.
 It creates "Lewis hunting reaction" which means repeated constriction of blood vessels followed by repeated vasodilatation of blood vessels which in turn causes removal of toxins and reduces pain.

-Measures to Prevent Stress Headache:
+What Are the Measures to Prevent Stress Headaches?

 Techniques such as biofeedback and relaxation therapy are used to get rid of stress.